tesmarishy/qubership-envgene/docs/envgene-objects.md

 gitlab-token-cred:
   type: secret
   data:
-    secret: "MGE3MjYwNTQtZGE4My00MTlkLWIzN2MtZjU5YTg3NDA2Yzk0MzlmZmViZGUtYWY4_PF84_ba"
+    secret: "example-secret-token-for-documentation-purposes-only"
 ```

 ## Instance Repository Objects

 ### Environment Instance Objects

 An Environment Instance is a file structure within the Envgene Instance Repository that describes the configuration for a specific environment/solution instance.

 It is generated during the rendering process of an Environment Template.
 During this rendering process, environment-agnostic parameters from the Environment Template are combined with environment-specific parameters, such as Cloud Passport, environment-specific ParameterSet, environment-specific Resource Profile Overrides, to produce a set of parameters specific to a particular environment/solution instance.

 The Environment Inventory is mandatory for creating an Environment Instance.
 It is a configuration file that describes a specific environment, including which Environment Template artifact to use and which environment-specific parameters to apply during rendering.
 It serves as the "recipe" for creating an Environment Instance.

 The Environment Instance has a human-readable structure and is not directly used by parameter consumers.
 For parameter consumers, a consumer-specific structure is generated based on the Environment Instance.
 For example, for ArgoCD, an Effective Set is generated.